Drug information

 • If you are allergic to maraviroc or any other medicines.

-• If you have or have had liver problems, including a history of hepatitis B virus infection (HBV) or hepatitis C virus infection (HCV).
+• If you have ever had liver problems, including hepatitis B virus infection (HBV) or hepatitis C virus infection (HCV).

 • If you have heart problems.